-The nesting box is a box where your pregnant cat will give birth in and care for her litter of kittens in the first few weeks of life.
+The nesting box is a box where your pregnant cat will give birth and care for her litter of kittens in the first few weeks of life.

-If this happens, close off close doors to other parts of the house to prevent her switching locations.
+If this happens, close doors to other parts of the house to prevent her from switching locations.
 If she seemingly shows a preference for one room, as long as it is suitable, consider moving the box.
 Some queens like to still be near their owners; others would rather be on their own in the early weeks of motherhood.

-The nesting box
+Cat nesting box ideas

 When cutting out the hole, raise it approximately 9 inches so that the newborn kittens can’t roll out.
 Another option for a nesting box is a new enclosed litter tray, with the clear plastic door removed.
 The advantage of this is that it can be cleaned out if necessary.
 Don’t use an old litter tray.

 What should I put in my cat’s nesting box?

 Line the bottom of the box with a 1-inch layer of newspapers.
 On top of that, place an absorbent puppy training pad and cover the pee pads with soft, clean blankets or towels.
 Soiled bedding should be removed after the birth and disposed of or laundered.
 Regularly replace with clean, fresh bedding.

 Kittens can’t regulate their own body heat for the first few weeks of life.
 If the litter is due in the cooler months, the queen and her kittens may appreciate a heating pad.
 Make sure it doesn’t cover the entire bottom surface, so they can move away from the heat if necessary.
 Check that the temperature isn’t too hot.

 What to do with the nesting box after the mother delivers the kittens?